Trump nominates cryptocurrency advocate Paul Atkins as SEC chair

 Crypto industry players welcomed Trump’s victory in the hopes that he would push through legislative and regulatory changes that they’ve long lobbied for.

-Trump also launched World Liberty Financial, a new venture with family members to trade cryptocurrencies.
+Trump himself has launched World Liberty Financial, a new venture with family members to trade cryptocurrencies.